jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ### 2. Deploy a sample serverless application [sam_deploy.sh](https://github.com/jaydenaung/cloudguard-serverless-cicd-codepipeline/blob/master/sam_deploy.sh)

-Download the sam_deploy.sh script from this git repo to your local directory, and run it.
+Now is the time to deploy your serverless application.
+You can either use SAM command line to deploy or download the sam_deploy.sh script from this git repo to your local directory, and just execute it.

 ```bash
 ./sam_deploy.sh